Compare Tree Removal Quotes in Melbourne

-Tree removal or lopping is an extremely technical task that takes time, effort and the right knowledge.
+Tree removal Melbourne is an extremely technical task that takes time, effort and the right knowledge.
 More than that, it is important to have the right machinery and equipment to complete the job safely.

-Ok so now you know a little more about how much you might be looking at, let’s look at getting you a fair rate.
+Now you know a little more about how much your tree might cost to get removed, let’s look at getting you a fair rate.

 When looking at bad reviews, you need to remember that generally only angry customers leave them.

 So the fact that they have any good reviews is a really positive sign.
-Having a good/ bad ratio of 5 to 1 means they probably did 40 great jobs before they got a good review and only one bad one to get a bad review.
+Having a good/ bad ratio of 5 to 1 means the prospective tree company probably did 40 great jobs before they got a good review and only one bad one to get a bad review.

-Remember customers can be tough, they will give 1 star for not returning a phone call.
-It’s a little bit rough when you consider what it means for that tree Company and the owner’s livelihood.
+Customers can be tough, they will give 1 star for not returning a phone call.
+It’s a little bit rough when you consider what it means for that tree company and the owner’s livelihood.

-So take the bad ones into account, but you will find most companies will have one or two.
+Take the bad reviews into account, but you will find most tree companies in Melbourne will have one or two.